daniel-yj-yang/ml/README.md

 Algorithm / model (selected) | Assumptions
 --- | ---
 Associate Rules (e.g., apriori) | 1.
-All subsets of a frequent itemset are frequent Decision Trees | 1.
-The data can be described by features<br/>2.
-The class label can be predicted using the logic set of decisions in a decision tree<br/>3.
-Effectiveness can be achieved by finding a smaller tree with lower error
+All subsets of a frequent itemset are frequent.
+Decision Trees | 1.
+The data can be described by features.<br/>2.
+The class label can be predicted using the logic set of decisions in a decision tree.<br/>3.
+Effectiveness can be achieved by finding a smaller tree with lower error.
 <a href="https://medium.com/analytics-vidhya/assumptions-which-makes-artificial-neural-network-simple-81ba7f46abbc">Neural Networks</a> | As opposed to real neurons:<br/>1.
-Nodes connect to each other sequentially via distinct layers<br/>2.
-Nodes within the same layer do not communicate with each other<br/>3.
-Nodes of the same layer have the same activation functions<br/>4.
-Input nodes only communicate indirectly with output nodes via the hidden layer<br/>
+Nodes connect to each other sequentially via distinct layers.<br/>2.
+Nodes within the same layer do not communicate with each other.<br/>3.
+Nodes of the same layer have the same activation functions.<br/>4.
+Input nodes only communicate indirectly with output nodes via the hidden layer.
 K-means clustering | 1.
-The clusters are spherical<br/>2.
-The clusters are of similar size Naive Bayes | 1.
-Every pair of feature variables is independent of each other<br/>2.
+The clusters are spherical.<br/>2.
+The clusters are of similar size.
+Naive Bayes | 1.
+Every pair of feature variables is independent of each other.<br/>2.
 The contribution each feature makes to the target variable is equal.
 Logistic Regression | 1.
-DV is binary or ordinal<br/>2.
-Observations are independent of each other<br/>3.
-Little or no multicollinearity among the IV<br/>4.
-Linearity of IV (the X) and log odds (the z)<br/>5.
+DV is binary or ordinal.<br/>2.
+Observations are independent of each other.<br/>3.
+Little or no multicollinearity among the IV.<br/>4.
+Linearity of IV (the X) and log odds (the z).<br/>5.
 A large sample size.
-It needs at minimum of 10 cases with the least frequent DV for each IV<br/>6.
-There is no influential values (extreme values or outliers) in the continuous IV
+It needs at minimum of 10 cases with the least frequent DV for each IV.<br/>6.
+There is no influential values (extreme values or outliers) in the continuous IV.
 Linear Regression | 1.
 Linearity: The relationship between X and Y is linear.<br/>2.
 Independence: Residual -- Y is independent of the residuals.<br/>3.
 Homoscedasticity: Residual -- variance of the residuals is the same for all values of X.<br/>4.
 Normality: Residual -- residual is normally distributed.<br/>(2-4 are also known as <b>IID</b>: residuals are Independently, Identically Distributed as normal.)<br/>5.
 No or little multicollinearity among X's (for Multiple Linear Regression).

 <hr>